GoogleCloudPlatform/ml-on-gcp/gae_serve/README.md

     This step deploys a [Cloud Endpoint](https://cloud.google.com/endpoints/) service, which allows us to monitor the API usage.

+1. If the deploymenti s successful, get the deployment's config id from console.
+It should look like `2017-08-03r0`.

 1. Create a GCS bucket and copy the model file over:

     ```